nikhil647/Interview-Questions-And-Answers/JS.md

 - A queue data structure that holds callback functions from asynchronous operations.
 - Callbacks are moved to the Call Stack when the Call Stack is empty and the Event Loop is active.

+there are two main types of queues: the Callback Queue (Task Queue) and the Microtask Queue (Job Queue).

+Callback Queue (Task Queue): Asynchronous operations, such as setTimeout callbacks or event handlers, are placed in the Callback Queue when they are ready to be executed

+Microtask Queue (Job Queue): Promises and certain APIs schedule their callbacks as microtasks.
 ```

 **29) Promise  **